MOBIUS: A Multi-Modal Bipedal Robot that can Walk, Crawl, Climb, and Roll: Hardware and System Mechanisms

 \subsection{Mechanical Architecture Overview}

 \name employs two 6-DoF arms with two-finger spine-based grippers and two 4-DoF legs with flat feet (Fig. \ref{fig:mobius_iso}). \name hybrid parallel mechanism linkages help to withstand repeated impact loads during bipedal locomotion while being capable of power-intensive and dexterous contact-rich climbing.
 Curved back rails passively guide the robot into recoverable postures following backward falls, reducing control and workspace requirements (Fig. \ref{fig:mobius_modules}).
 Further details on limb kinematics and Jacobian properties, fatigue analysis, and end-effector design choice is detailed in Sec.
 A of Appendix.
+The total weight of the robot is 10.3\,kg.